 Why do you photograph strong alpha women?

 Photography itself is a form of story-telling and I think this idea of being able to create imaginary worlds or crazy scenarios is a huge draw.

-For me, what is important for myself is the continued search of redefining what is a strong or empowered woman in Malaysia.
-My female models and the concepts that I have done thus far, were labelled as “alpha women” and that perhaps, resounds well with my own personality.
+What is important for me is the continued search of redefining what is a strong or empowered woman in Malaysia.
+My female models and the concepts that I have done thus far were labeled as “alpha women” and that perhaps, resounds well with my own personality.

 The drive to create new fashion narratives depicting my version of an alpha or empowered woman, allows me to further develop my own interpretation and answers.

 When did it occur to you that changing the fashion narrative was important to you?

 I felt like these narratives in my work had always been innate.
 It has always been a part of me finding a fascination in understanding various cultures and questioning current standards of beauty, especially in Malaysia where they still persist in the industry.

 I was always curious about understanding other cultures and certain patterns of behaviour.
 Understanding and appreciating cultural differences are one of the reasons why I am taking it to a new level by doing a Ph.D. in Cultural Studies.
 In my photography, I was subconsciously revolving around these themes until a pattern emerged.
 When it was pointed out by others, it all became clear.